-The PCE program provides financial assistance to households and some community facilities in rural areas of Alaska where, in many instances, the kilowatt hour charge for electricity can be three to five times higher than the average kWh rate of 19.10¢ (7/19) between Anchorage, Fairbanks and Juneau.
-The PCE program was established to ensure rural residents and households had the same energy rate basis at the same time state funds were used to construct major energy projects to assist the development of more urban areas of Alaska.
-Most urban and road connected communities have directly benefited from major state-subsidized energy projects such as the Four Dam Pool, Bradley Lake, and the Alaska Intertie.
-Rural communities not on the road system that are dependent on diesel fuel do not directly benefit from these large subsidized energy projects.

-All Alaskans therefore share an obligation to support investments that lower energy costs on an equitable basis for all Alaskans, rural as well as urban.
-This must remain a key objective.
-The State of Alaska's obligation is further cemented by the statutory agreement enacted by Congress between the State and the Natives for the development of all Alaska and the economic well being of its residents, rural and urban.
-The Alaska Native Claims Settlement Act (ANCSA) mandated the creation of Alaska Native Corporations to lead the development with the State leading on the construction of appropriate infrastructure, including energy, to ensure the success of economic development.
-The Power Cost Equalization (PCE) Endowment must be preserved with added investment and expanded flexibility of use to provide certainty for 200 Alaska communities.
-The statutory purposes and regulatory application of the PCE program must remain focused on a statewide objective of lowering energy costs.
+The PCE program provides economic assistance to communities and residents in rural areas of Alaska where, in many instances, the kilowatthour charge for electricity can be three to five times higher than the average kWh rate of 19.10¢ (7/19) between Anchorage, Fairbanks and Juneau.
+The PCE program was established to assist rural residents at the same time state funds were used to construct major energy projects to assist more urban areas.
+Most urban and road connected communities benefit from major state-subsidized energy projects such as the Four Dam Pool, Bradley Lake, and the Alaska Intertie.
+Rural communities not on the road system that are dependent on diesel fuel do not benefit from the large subsidized energy projects, and PCE is a cost-effective alternative to provide comparable rate relief to rural residents.
+All Alaskan's therefore share to some degree in investments that lower energy costs and lower energy costs must remain a key objective.
+The Power Cost Equalization (PCE) Endowment must be preserved and maintained to provide certainty for 200 Alaska communities and the statutory purposes and regulatory application of the PCE program must remain focused on the statewide objective of lowering energy costs.
 Under existing RCA guidance, the PCE program has allowed operation and maintenance costs of renewable generation (whether locally funded or acquired by grant) to qualify as allowable non-fuel costs.
 However, the RCA has not allowed the capital costs of granted assets (either conventional or renewable) to qualify toward PCE reimbursement.
-The capital costs of locally funded generation assets (whether conventional or renewable) do qualify toward determing PCE reimbursement.
+The capital costs of locally funded generation assets (whether conventional or renewable) do gualify toward determing PCE reimbursement.
 This committee believes that all of these practices are consistent with the statutory purposes of the PCE program.

 When communities invest their own funds in conventional or renewable generation projects that drive local electricity costs lower, the state should examine any disparity between the amortization and depreciation schedules for generation assets to assess impacts on the cash flow of the community and/or local utility.
 The State should continue to allow flexibility within the PCE program so as to encourage such local investments that result in lower local costs (and thus also lower PCE costs).

-In order to keep all Alaskans focused on the goal of driving overall power costs lower where possible, not higher, whether urban or rural, the RCA should ensure that Independent Power Producers will not be allowed to generate and sell power to a local utility, only to have that local utility in turn seek PCE payment based on something higher than the direct operating cost of generation.
+In order to keep all Alaskan's focused on the goal of driving overall power costs lower where possible, not higher, whether urban or rural, the RCA should ensure that Independent Power Producers will not be allowed to generate and sell power to a local utility, only to have that local utility in turn seek PCE payment based on something higher than the direct operating cost of generation.
 Moreover, generation assets acquired by grant should remain ineligible for PCE costs.
 These practices are necessary in order to maintain transparency, equity, and the overall integrity of the PCE program.
-When reduced power costs in a community result in reduced PCE reimbursement to that community, especially when it is a result of granted renewable generation assets, (and considering that the reduced power costs benefit businesses and larger users that are not included in PCE calculations) that should be viewed as a success for all of Alaska.
+When reduced power costs in a community result in reduced PCE reimbursement to that community, especially when it is a result of granted renewable generation assets, and considering that the reduced power costs benefit businesses and larger users that are not included in PCE calculations, that should be viewed as a success for all of Alaska.
 PCE should remain for its purpose, Power Cost Equilization.
 It should not become a municipal funding mechanism.